fryagbye/tinderboxlspserver/README.md

 - Doc: Updated license attribution.

 ## Acknowledgments
-The csv data used in this extension (operators and attributes) is adapted from [A Tinderbox Reference File ('aTbRef')](https://atbref.com/) by Mark Anderson, which is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The data used in this extension (reserved word, operators, functions and attributes) is adapted from [A Tinderbox Reference File ('aTbRef')](https://atbref.com/) by Mark Anderson, which is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Modifications were made to format the data for this LSP server.